 - the nature of the work done, and

-- the scale of the work done
+- the scale of the work done?

 The nature of the work done questions whether the work has gone beyond repairs and has changed the character of the property.
 Any repair work to a property will result in some degree of improvement.
-However, for that expenditure not to be deductible as repairs and maintenance the work done must go beyond ordinary restoration and change the character of the asset, such as the case of adding an additional bedroom mentioned in the previous section.
+However, for that expenditure not to be deductible as repairs and maintenance the work done must go beyond ordinary restoration and change the character of the asset, such as in the case of adding an additional bedroom mentioned in the previous section.

 When determining the scale of work done, weighting is placed on the cost of the work although it is noted that this is only one of many factors to consider.
 Take for example a replacement of the roof.
 Although this by itself does not change substantially the whole of the property, it is a considerable expense.
 The deciding factor in this situation is the material used.
 If the roof is replaced with like for like materials then such expenditure would be considered repairs and maintenance.
 However, replace the roof with a different product and the "nature", "extent", "renewal", "substantial" aspects are all satisfied and this expenditure would be considered an improvement and therefore capitalised with the building with no right to depreciate that expenditure.